kasparsd/limit-login-attempts/readme.txt

 If you have any questions or problems please make a post here: http://wordpress.org/tags/limit-login-attempts

 == Frequently Asked Questions ==

+= Why not reset failed attempts on a successful login? =

+This is very much by design.
+Otherwise you could brute force the "admin" password by logging in as your own user every 4th attempt.

 = What is this option about site connection and reverse proxy? =